jeffwcx/post.css/README.md

 ### Customization through CSS variables

-All parameters of `$post-theme` have CSS variables, just add `--post-` in front of the variable to use the CSS variable:
+All keys of `$post-theme` have CSS variables, just add `--post-` in front of the variable to use the CSS variable:

 ```css
 .markdown-body {